ansys/pymeilisearch/doc/source/getting-started/installing-pymeilisearch.rst

             source <venv>/bin/activate

-Install the project in editable mode:
+Install the project in editable mode with this command:

 .. code-block::